 When adding activities to a schedule, Primavera P6 and Microsoft Project allow you to choose from different activity types.
 Activity Types determine how the activity will be scheduled in the project – such as if the activity is dependent on the task or the resource, or if the activity only starts or only ends.

 Microsoft Project features only three different “task” types that can be assigned to an activity; Primavera P6, on the other hand, features 6 different activity types, allowing for more variability when scheduling activities.

 One activity type that Primavera P6 features that is absent in Microsoft Project is Level of Effort.
 Level of Effort activities span the entire duration of the project and summarize groups of activities, making it easier to see the overall progress of other activities in the schedule.

-Primavera P6 also features Start and Finish Milestone activity types.
+P6 also features Start and Finish Milestone activity types.
 Both P6 and Microsoft Project feature milestone activities, which represent major events in the schedule, but P6 alone distinguishes between Start Milestones and Finish Milestones.
 This differentiation helps you to more efficiently see how the project is progressing and how close it is to completion.

-To change the activity type in Primavera P6, first select the activity from the Activities list.
+To change the activity type in Primavera P6, first select the activity from the Activities table.
 The activity type can be chosen from the drop down field in the General tab of the Details section.

 Primavera P6’s ability to differentiate global resources from expenses will help with organization and efficiency when working with future projects.

 To add an expense to an activity in Primavera P6, select Project > Expenses.
 Select Add on the toolbar, then select the desired activity.
 The expense will appear in the Project Expenses tab as associated with the selected activity.